-Now you can make the best gluten-free zucchini muffins using these easy baking tips!
-Here you will learn how to make zucchini muffins with gluten-free flour with perfect moist, light, and fluffy results.
+Making the best gluten-free zucchini muffins has never been easier or flawless using these easy baking tips!
+Learn how to make zucchini muffins with gluten-free flour with perfect moist, light, and fluffy results.
 Follow three simple steps – blotting zucchini, letting the batter rest, and baking at a lower temperature – to become an effortless gluten-free muffin expert!

-Summer is here, which means peak-season fresh zucchini will be bountiful in my garden, at farm stands, and the local grocery store.
-When deciding between my favorite gluten-free zucchini recipes, it’s hard not to come back to these fluffy, moist gluten-free zucchini muffins time and again.
+Even with tons of gluten-free muffin recipes, it’s hard not to come back to these fluffy, moist gluten-free zucchini muffins time and again.

 What makes this recipe stand out above all others?
-While most zucchini muffin recipes are quick and simple, many don’t account for the extra moisture zucchini adds, particularly throwing off the balance in gluten-free muffins.
+While most zucchini muffin recipes are quick and simple, many don’t account for the extra moisture zucchini adds, particularly throwing off the balance when making zucchini muffins with gluten free flour.

-To counteract this, I turned to some of my favorite techniques for gluten-free baking, many which make these gluten-free strawberry muffins so successful as well!
-Simple tricks, such as letting the batter rest, baking at a lower temp, and squeezing the zucchini slightly dry give a taste and texture identical to traditional recipes!
+To counteract this, I turned to some of my favorite techniques for gluten-free baking.
+To make a light, fluffy zucchini muffins gluten free, simple tricks, like letting the batter rest, baking at a lower temp, and squeezing the zucchini slightly dry (easy trick for my favorite almond flour zucchini bread recipe as well), give a taste and texture identical to traditional ones.

 Below I share more on why this method works, as well as many more baking, storing, and freezing tips.
-Also, be sure to check out the included modifications, turning this gluten-free zucchini muffin recipe into many more creative versions.
+Also, be sure to check out the included modifications, turning these GF zucchini muffins into many more creative versions.
 It’s all here!

-While the ingredients and notes mirror a gluten-free zucchini bread recipe, the magic happens in the technique.
+While the ingredients are simple, the magic happens in the technique.
 Below I share any workable substitutions and how the ingredients contribute to the recipe’s success.

 - Zucchini – Grate with box grater or a grater disc on a food processor with the skin on.
 Soak up extra moisture by blotting grated zucchini dry with paper towels or a dish towel before adding to batter.
-For more tips on using zucchini in recipes, see this helpful zucchini prep guide.
+This also works really well when making chewy, homemade gluten-free zucchini cookies as well.

 - Egg – For a vegan version, use an egg replacer, such as flax egg.

 - Brown sugar – Adds a caramel flavor and slight chewiness.
-Can reduce slightly for less sugar or replace with coconut sugar.
+You may reduce slightly for less sugar or replace with coconut sugar.

-Tip Two – Let Muffins rest before baking
+Tip #2 – Let Muffins Rest Before Baking

-When I began experimenting turning this zucchini bread made with gluten-free flour into muffins, I prepared the batter identically and distributed it a muffin tin.
+When I began experimenting turning this homemade gluten-free zucchini bread into muffins, I prepared the batter identically and distributed it a muffin tin.
 After they were pulled from the oven, the muffin tops shriveled and looked overly wet.

 Why did this happen with the muffins but not the bread?
 Zucchini bread has a much longer cook time than muffins, giving time for the starches to fully hydrate and soak up the liquids.
 Therefore, letting the batter sit before baking gave the extra time needed for them to bake up round and fluffy.